 Book Driving Lessons with LTrent Driving School

-If you’re preparing for your driving test in the rain or want to bolster your road safety skills, book driving lessons with LTrent.
+If you’re preparing for your driving test in the rain or want to bolster your road safety skills, Book Driving Lessons with LTrent.
 With over 50 years of experience, LTrent Driving School has trained countless learners to drive safely and confidently under all conditions.
 Our expert instructors will guide you through practical techniques, making sure you’re well-prepared to handle any situation on the road.

 If you’re a learner under 25 years of age in NSW and want to learn more safe driving techniques, book the Safer Drivers Course.
 You’ll gain valuable defensive driving skills and better understand road safety as a new P-plate driver.